It's hard to think that the Pride Of Manchester 'empire' grew from an idea on a drunken night out.

 Chief Executive, Neil Jones explains...

-"Many of the foreigners were claiming that Manchester was the best place they had ever visited and we got talking about the talent that had emerged from the city.
-One of the German lads really wanted to see The Haçienda, The Boardwalk and some other place that I thought only us Mancs would have surely heard off.
+"Many of the foreigners were claiming that Manchester was the best place they had ever visited (possibly a result of the alcohol), and we got talking about the talent that had emerged from the city.
+One of the German lads really wanted to see The Haçienda, The Boardwalk and some other place that I thought only us Mancs would have surely heard of.
 The others were telling us that we should be so proud of our city - its football team, music scene and scientific breakthroughs.
-It was then that the idea for the website was devised, albeit Boddingtons-fuelled, (in the days when Boddies was a Manchester beer!)".
+It was then, the idea for the website was devised, albeit Boddingtons-fuelled, (in the days when Boddies was a Manchester beer!)".

-The site became a full-time operation in September 2003 with 3 permanent employees (Neil, Jim and Rob).
-Today, Pride Of Manchester has grown to be a large collection of websites, expanding further afield to include, at one time or another, the largest hotel guides for the O2 Arena, Wembley, Twickenham, the Faroe Islands and many Swiss towns and cities.
+After becoming a full-time operation in September 2003 with then just three permanent employees (Neil, Jim and Rob), today, Pride Of Manchester has grown to be a large collection of websites, expanding further afield to include one of the biggest bar guides for Europe in BestBarsEurope.com, price comparison site CompareTheTicketPrice.com and, at one time or another, the largest hotel guides for the O2 Arena, Wembley, Twickenham, and even the Faroe Islands.

-We also produce the largest theatre guides for many other English cities including Liverpool, Birmingham and Oxford amongst many.
-As the Pride Of Manchester site goes from strength from strength, don't expect us to stray from our original philosophy... one that celebrates Manchester and it's amazing talent in a way that typifies the personality of the region's people... friendly, fun loving and informal!.
+As the Pride Of Manchester site goes from strength to strength, don't expect us to stray too far from our original philosophy... one that celebrates Manchester - the Rock'n'Goal Capital of the World - and it's amazing talent in a way that typifies the personality of the region's people... friendly, fun loving and informal!.